2024-25 Edition

 COGS 112LA.
 Experimental Psychology Laboratory.
 2 Units.

-Required laboratory section and co-requisite for Psych 112A.
+Required laboratory section and co-requisite for PSYCH 112A.

-Same as PSYC 112LA.
+Same as PSYCH 112LA.

 Restriction: Cognitive Sciences Majors have first consideration for enrollment.
 Psychology Majors have first consideration for enrollment.